Sign Up For Our Free Quarterly Publication

 • Revocation of Healing Beyond Borders credentials

-• In the case of a Professional Development Instructor without Healing Beyond Border Credentials, revocation of participation and CE in the Professional Development Series.
+• In the case of a Professional Development Instructor without Healing Beyond Borders credentials, revocation of participation and CE in the Professional Development Series.

 • Legal action

-• If suspension for a given amount of time is chosen as corrective action, the Ethics Review Sub-Committee will make a decision at the end of the time of suspension about whether to revoke or reinstate the person's Healing Beyond Borders credentials.
+* If suspension for a certain period is chosen as a corrective action, the Ethics Review Sub-Committee recommends to the BOD whether to revoke or reinstate the individual's Healing Beyond Borders credentials at the end of the suspension period.

 Corrective Action Follow Through